 27 Jan Mental Health Recovery on Stage at History Theatre, February 19

-Join us on February 19 at 6:30pm for our annual Vail Place Theater Arts Program presentation at History Theatre!
-Stories of Humor, Hope and Healing puts mental health recovery in the spotlight on stage.
-You’ll discover Vail Place member stories through scenes, monologues, poetry, song and movement.
+THANK YOU to all who joined us on February 19 for our annual Vail Place Theater Arts Program presentation at History Theatre!
+Stories of Humor, Hope and Healing put mental health recovery in the spotlight on stage.
+The audience discovered Vail Place member stories through scenes, monologues, poetry, song and movement.

 The Theater Arts Program is made possible by the voters of Minnesota through grants from the Minnesota State Arts Board and the Metropolitan Regional Arts Council, thanks to a legislative appropriation from the arts and cultural heritage fund.